Risk and Quality Controls

 .

-No Approval, Opinion or Representation, or Warranty by RM Technologies, LLC or it Affiliates
+No Approval, Opinion or Representation, or Warranty by RM Securities, LLC

 Sponsor’s Information Qualified by Investment Documents